The Bankrate promise

 While the sticker price of a car will guide you toward the make and model that’s right for you, it’s not the only expense you need to keep in mind before making the purchase.
 The cost of maintenance and repairs, fuel, auto insurance and annual registration renewals should also be considered when deciding which vehicle best suits your needs and budget.

-To estimate the total cost of car ownership, you’ll need to consider many factors, including maintenance and repairs, car insurance, gas expenses, registration, fees, taxes and car depreciation.
+To estimate the true cost of car ownership, you’ll need to consider many factors, including maintenance and repairs, car insurance, gas expenses, registration, fees, taxes and car depreciation.
 By doing your research ahead of time, you won’t be blindsided by the laundry list of fees and will know that you can truly afford what you are driving off the lot.

 Maintenance and repairs